patriziotufarolo/BluetoothProximitySensor/DOC.md

 The Android application is built on top of Xamarin framework.
 Xamarin is a software company founded in San Francisco (California) by the engineers that created Mono, a cross platform implementation of the Common Language Infrastructure and Common Language Specification (.NET framework).
-This framework allow developers to write software in C#, sharing the code between multiple platforms.
+This framework allows developers to write software in C#, sharing the code between multiple platforms.
 In fact, Mono includes Xamarin.iOS and Xamarin.Android that are implementations of Mono for iPhone and Android.
 After Microsoft's acquisition of Xamarin, the Mono runtime has been relicensed under the MIT license and both set of libraries are made free and open-source.
 Using Mono, I've written a code that is easily portable to other platforms just adapting the interfaces of the Android library to the ones of the iOS library or the Windows Phone library.
 To build the interface I've used the Android XML UI designer embedded in Microsoft Visual Studio Community edition.